 - It may cause insomnia

 - It may cause stomach ulcers

-If you don’t have any of the ingredients listed above available and you are stuck at what to use a substitute for white wine, then water is the answer.
+If you don’t have any of the ingredients listed above available and are stuck on what to use as a substitute for white wine, water is the answer.

 Health Benefits of Water

 - It helps maintain the fluid in the body

 - It helps in calorie control and weight loss

 - Water helps improve the kidney function

 - It is an excellent fatigue buster

 Water Bad Impacts on Health